-J her the registrant is a large accelerated filer, an accelerated filer, a non-accelerated see the definitions of "large accelerated filer," "accelerated filer," "smaller reporting the Exchange Act. , 1 8 1 3, n Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company X
+3 .
+See the definitions of ' , a non-accelerated filer, smaller reporting company, or a "smaller reporting company," and "emerging growth n Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company X Emerging growth company X

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box